LingyuLi-math/starter-academic/content/en/event/2025_CCBSB/index.md

   postcode: '530021'
   country: China

-summary: Artificial Intelligence and Spatial Multi-omics (Guangdong-Hong Kong-Macao Greater Bay Area Bioinformatics Alliance Forum).
+summary: Artificial Intelligence and Spatial Multi-omics.
-abstract: The theme of the conference is "The cross-integration of bioinformatics and artificial intelligence drives the paradigm shift in life science (medicine) research".
+abstract: Guangdong-Hong Kong-Macao Greater Bay Area Bioinformatics Alliance Forum.
+The theme of the conference is "The cross-integration of bioinformatics and artificial intelligence drives the paradigm shift in life science (medicine) research".

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.